chrisdail/talk-good-code/slides.md

 - Explain **intent** of the code
 - Answer **Why** not **What** or **How**
+--

-- Add comments only when it enhances the readability of the code
+- Add comments only when it enhances readability
+--

 - If you need to explain your code, maybe the code is not clear?
+--

 - Use TODOs sparingly

 ---